sociam/wow-barebones/README.md

 * Socket.IO

 To run:

-cd client
+ cd client;
  http-server
  and open a browser to localhost:8080

 # About